• Prospect Park Minneapolis Slideshow

 Prospect Park – Minneapolis, Minnesota

-The Grand Rounds Parkway system is a multi-modal transportation greenway, simultaneously supporting separated motor vehicle, bicycles and skates, as well as pedestrian traffic.
+The Grand Rounds Parkway system is a multi-modal transportation greenway, simultaneously supporting separated motor vehicle; bicycles, scooters and skates; as well as pedestrian traffic.

 Since the late 1880's, the Minneapolis Park and Recreation Board (MPRB) has envisioned a park system that would link all sections of the city.
 The Grand Rounds is the nation's largest urban scenic byway stretching 50 miles and circling three fourths of Minneapolis.
 The Grand Rounds contains a park-like road, biking and walking trails, and green open spaces.